Alphabet, formerly Google, sets share buyback, shares jump

 "That is an unexpected development that is definitely encouraging given the company's cash balance," said James Cakmak, an analyst at Monness, Crespi, Hardt & Co.

-Mature technology companies such as Apple Inc (AAPL.O) and Microsoft Corp (MSFT.O) have come under intense pressure in recent years to give back more cash to investors.
+Mature technology companies such as Apple Inc and Microsoft Corp have come under intense pressure in recent years to give back more cash to investors.

 Alphabet's shares rose 11 percent in after-hours trading to $722.53, their highest level ever.